3 Days at Banff National Park

 - Have dinner at Grizzly House or Eddie Burger Bar and get dessert at Beaver Tails, a Canadian delicacy!

-- If you’re visiting in the summer when the sunset is later, watch the sunset at Lake Minnewanka or Two Jack Lake a quick 15 minute drive from town.
+- If you’re visiting in the summer when the sunset is later, watch the sunset at Lake Minnewanka or Two Jack Lake, which is a quick 15 minute drive from town.

-- Grab breakfast and coffee at Whitebark Cafe.
-Make sure to pack a lunch for the road!
+- Before you hit the road, grab breakfast and coffee at Whitebark Cafe.
+Make sure to pack a lunch for the drive!

 - Spend the day driving along Icefields Parkway.
-This is the road that connects Banff and Jasper National Parks.
+This road is 230 km/140 miles long and connects Banff and Jasper National Parks.
 Here are our recommended stops:

 - Herbert Lake—this is a quick stop at the beginning of the drive with a nice, quiet lake with beautiful reflections.